Fighting For Victims Of Serious Burn Injuries

 - First Degree.
 This type of burn involves the outer skin known as the epidermis.
 Most first-degree burns heal in about a week.

 - Second Degree.
-This burn category penetrates the outermost skin level and affects the inner level called the reticular dermis layer.
+This burn category penetrates the outermost skin layer and affects the inner layer called the reticular dermis.
 In addition to red skin, the burn victim may have blisters and red patches.
 If nerve endings are impacted, the pain is severe.

 Skilled Attorneys Fighting For Burn Injury Victims Across Ohio

-At Crandall & Pera Law, our experienced Ohio burn injury lawyers work to determine who or what caused the accident.
-If you or someone you love suffered a burn injury, please contact our firm by phone at 877.686.8879 or fill out our contact form.
-We have Ohio offices in Cleveland, Chagrin Falls, Columbus, Cincinnati, and Chesterland.
-We see clients in these locations and the surrounding areas.
+At Crandall & Pera Law, our experienced burn injury lawyers work to determine who or what caused the accident.
+If you or someone you love suffered a burn injury, please contact our firm by phone at 855-444-6651 or fill out our contact form.